 Always try to make your visitors know that you will get back to them shortly and surely with the promise you make.
 How long actually will you take for you to contact them in returns?
 24 hours? or 48 business hours?
 It’s even better if you can deploy an autoresponder email right after someone fills out a form.

 WP Fluent Form offers me this feature with their Email Confirmation feature.
 What is even better?
 I can send personalized emails to my new subscribers.
-The conditional email confirmation feature that comes with WP Fluent Form also enables me to send Thank you emails to my regular subscribers, and error emails to the ones where the subscribers fail to fulfill certain criterion.
+The conditional email confirmation feature that comes with WP Fluent Form also enables me to send Thank you emails to my regular subscribers, and error emails to the ones where the subscribers fail to fulfill the certain criterion.
 But this Conditional Confirmation Feature is a Premium one.
 You will have to purchase and activate WP Fluent Form Pro Add-on to perform this action.

 When asking for any information, make sure that what is preferred method of contact, phone or email?
-That might help you to get back them soon.
+That might help you to get back to them soon.

 8. Make Your Form GDPR Compliant